abetwothree / laravel-ts-publish

 For the full rule-to-type mapping, every JSDoc metadata annotation, and all attribute options, see the full Form Requests documentation.

-Every channel name registered in routes/channels.php is compiled into a single broadcast-channels.ts file — a BroadcastChannel template-literal type union, plus a BroadcastChannels const with a nested accessor function for every dynamic segment, so you never hand-type a {placeholder} channel string on the frontend.
+Every channel name in routes/channels.php compiles into one broadcast-channels.ts file: a BroadcastChannel template-literal union, plus a BroadcastChannels const with a nested accessor for every dynamic segment.
+You never hand-type a {placeholder} channel string on the frontend.

 // routes/channels.php Broadcast::channel('orders.{orderId}', function ($user, $orderId) { return true; }); Broadcast::channel('public-announcements', PublicAnnouncementsChannel::class);